Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## What is EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)
 EngageUI is an activity based UI paradigm
 that is always focused on the user's current activity when interacting with the UI.
 It consists of a sequence of interactive screens called "activity handlers".
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
 A primary activity-handler writes to the full-screen
-while a pop-up activity-handler is loaded by, and pops up in front of,
+while a pop-up activity-handler is loaded by, and pops-up in front of,
 a primary activity-handler.
 An activity manager (window) interfaces with the OSs windowing system
 and sends events to the activity handlers it manages.